Jobs are make-or-break argument for Biden in climate plan

 Biden was scheduled to address the summit Friday at a session on the “economic opportunities of climate action.”
 Leaders from Israel, Singapore, the United Arab Emirates, Kenya, Denmark, Norway, Poland, Nigeria, Spain and Vietnam also were scheduled to participate Friday, along with Biden’s transportation, energy and commerce secretaries and others.

-Travel precautions under the pandemic compelled the summit to play out on livestream, limiting opportunities for spontaneous interaction and negotiation.
+Travel precautions under the coronavirus pandemic compelled the summit to play out on livestream, limiting opportunities for spontaneous interaction and negotiation.
 Its opening hours were sometimes marked by electronic echoes, random beeps and off-screen voices.

 But the summit opening Thursday also marshaled an impressive display of the world’s most powerful leaders speaking on the single topic of climate change.